aviralvj/Humanityfirstbyaviralvijay/README.md

 ## First Intuition

-Strong Intuitions - we don't alive by breathing oxygen. we breathe in the same way earth is created like we breath Nitrogen which helps us alive.
+In my opinion and Strong Intuitions - we don't alive by breathing oxygen. we breathe in the same way earth is created like we breath Nitrogen which helps us alive.

 Nitrogen is nature's vitamin E or Praana Vayu in Ayurveda wider the nerves in our body which most need in brain to function properly.
 In Ayurveda, Its clearly mentioned as Vayu which in one of the Panch Tatva.